 Tillman remained committed to his duty, despite his personal objections to U.S. military policy.

-He deployed to Afghanistan in 2004, where he was killed by gunfire while on patrol in Afghanistan, according to History.com.
+He deployed to Afghanistan in 2004, where he was killed by gunfire while on patrol, according to History.com.

 The Army initially reported that Tillman died at the hands of enemy forces.
 Tillman was praised as a national hero and awarded a Purple Heart, among other honors.